-If VSync not working in Valorant in your PC as well, then this article might help you out.
+If VSync not working in Valorant on your Windows 11 PC as well, then this article might help you out.
 This article will also help you to improve FPS and eliminate stuttering in Valorant.
-This problem occurs mainly when Valorant in-game settings not able to cooperate with the NVIDIA Control Panel 3D Settings.
+This problem occurs mainly when Valorant in-game settings are not able to cooperate with the NVIDIA Control Panel 3D Settings.
 Well, let’s fix this problem.

 Valorant VSync not Working

 Tip: To check FPS in Valorant while playing, you have to enable the Client FPS option.
 Go to video settings > Stats.